chloephuong/LHL-Final-Project-Tableau/README.md

 - Can we identify any spatial patterns or density of records across different regions or categories?
 - Which areas or categories have the highest and lowest number of records?

-5. Number of beds based on room type:
+5. Percentage of number of beds based on room type:
-- How does the distribution of bed counts vary across different types of rooms?
+- How does the distribution of percentage of beds vary across different types of rooms?
 - Which room types tend to have more beds on average?
-- Are there any room types that consistently have a higher or lower number of beds?

 ## Challenges
 Below are some challenges I encountered during the project: